 Aquaculture is the culture or farming of food fish, shellfish, or other aquatic plants and animals.
 Potential locations for aquaculture are relatively restricted within the shoreline jurisdiction of the City of Longview due to specific requirements for water quality, temperature, flows, oxygen content, adjacent land uses, wind protection, and commercial navigation.

-Associated wetlands are those wetlands that are in proximity to and either influence or are influenced by Shorelines of Statewide Significance and are, therefore, subject to the SMA.
+Associated wetlands are those wetlands that are in proximity to and either influence or are influenced by shorelines of the state.
+This influence includes but is not limited to one or more of the following: